What do young people understand about synthetic cannabinoids in vapes?

 • Develop our understanding of how to minimise harm from SCs in young people who use vapes

-• Explore how a new SC point-of-care testing device can be used for harm reduction in schools and drug treatment services
+• Explore how using a new SC point-of-care testing device could reduce harm in schools and drug treatment services